 When can you watch The Witcher season 2?
 We’ve known that The Witcher was getting a second season before the first even came out, but now we know a hell of a lot more.
-Based on the books by Andrzej Sapkowski, and following a successful videogame adaptation by developers CD Projekt RED, Geralt of Rivia (Henry Cavill) was translated to the small screen with season one dropping on Netflix in 2019.
+Based on the books by Andrzej Sapkowski, and following a successful videogame adaptation by developer CD Projekt RED, Geralt of Rivia (Henry Cavill) was translated to the small screen by Netflix in 2019.

 The Witcher follows Geralt, a solitary monster hunter, navigating his way through the Continent earning money by killing various monsters.
 The series also tells the stories of sorceress, Yennefer (Anya Chalotra) and princess, Ciri (Freya Allan).
 Season one chronicled the story so far in a whirlwind fashion across four different timelines and intertwined Geralt, Yennefer, and Ciri’s histories.
 We were graced with big monster battles, epic swordplay, and a fantasy world full of mages and magic.

-When is the The Witcher season 2 release date?
+When is the Witcher season 2 release date?

 Following pandemic-related delays, The Witcher season two found itself suspended, like its viewers, between timelines.
-But, according to the official Instagram page, we know that filming wrapped on March 30.
+According to the official Instagram page, we know that filming wrapped on March 30.

 The crew even let fans know that the White Wolf was awaiting them back on the Continent with this post of Henry Cavill in full Geralt get-up to mark the end.